 Elementor is an ideal page builder because it integrates live visualization with “no limits of design”.
 It functions as a theme personalization tool.
-In terms of performance, it is far better than other page builders, which usually incorporates customization as a configuration page and thus could not offer real-time review.
+In terms of performance, it is far better than other page builders, which usually incorporates customization as a configuration page and thus could not offer a real-time review.

 Elementor is a freemium, scalable and open-source page builder.
 Faster than its premium and lightweight competitors, it is easy to use and requires no coding.
 Everything works through drag-and-drop from the front-end of your site.

 Here are the performance results of a test WordPress website after activating Elementor along with Breeze.

 Note: I have done the following Performance Test on a Cloudways managed DigitalOcean server located in San Francisco.